Life With Braces

 Care & Maintenance: “A Must During Treatment”

-How to Brush with Braces
+How to Brush with Braces and Clear Aligners.

 - Brush thoroughly after each time you eat a meal or snack.
 If you cannot brush right away after a meal, be sure to rinse your mouth with water.